5 Signs It’s Time to Shut Down Non-Profitable Work

 Share post:

-Regardless of the size of a business, there will always be tough calls to make.
+Regardless of a business’s size, it will always face difficult decisions.
 One of the most challenging decisions is determining when to abandon an initiative that is not yielding the desired results.

 Waving the white flag is not a sign of failure; on the contrary, it is an indicator of intelligence for knowing when to create space for better opportunities.
 Here are five signs indicating that it is time to walk away from unprofitable initiatives, among the many factors that signal stagnation and inefficiency.